openid/AppAuth-iOS/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Are you filing an issue about iOS 12?**
-Please see preliminary support for iOS 12 from PR: https://github.com/openid/AppAuth-iOS/pull/246 before filing iOS 12 issues.
+You can find preliminary support for iOS 12 in the (ios12beta branch)[https://github.com/openid/AppAuth-iOS/tree/ios12beta] and background information in (the associated pull request)[https://github.com/openid/AppAuth-iOS/pull/246].
+Please review these materials before filing iOS 12 issues.
 Thanks.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]